 We spent only 2 days in Madrid, mainly due to the really nasty weather and freezing wind coming from the north.
 Visiting the city was done mainly from the deck of a tourist bus or under an umbrella.
-We took few pictures only, as our cameras were exposed for rain.
-Anyway, we saw the city, its architecture and we felt Madrid’s heartbeat, when we were strolling along Gran Via and Fuencaral streets.
+We took a few pictures only, as our cameras were exposed for rain.
+Anyway, we saw the city, its architecture and we felt Madrid’s heartbeat when we were strolling along Gran Via and Fuencarral streets.

 Seville and Cordoba

-From Madrid we took a direct train to Seville, where we spent 4 days.
-In Seville wonderful sunshine and spring weather was waiting for us, so it was worth spending the rest of the planned time in Spain.
+From Madrid, we took a direct train to Seville, where we spent 4 days.
+In Seville wonderful sunshine and spring weather was waiting for us.
+It was worthy to spend the rest of the planned time in Spain.